In this article:

 Students using a same-content zyBook in a second class, either in the same term or a later term, may automatically receive a discount of up to 50% off.
-Add-ons such as zyLabs or extra material from other subjects may add to the after-discount price.
+Add-ons such as zyLabs may add to the after-discount price.
 All these conditions must be met:

 1. The second zyBook must cover the same content as the first zyBook.
 Ex: If you subscribed to a Python zyBook for CS 1 and then subscribe to a second Python zyBook for CS 2, the discount would apply.
 But a second class using a Discrete Math zyBook would not.

 2. The second zyBook must be purchased within one year of the end date of the first zyBook.

 3. The first and second zyBooks must both be directly paid for at zybooks.com.
 We can't offer discounts to students who purchase access keys at bookstores.